 February 13-18, 2007 Annual Cabin Trip: (86 Photos)

-86. The Annual Winter Trip to the Sooley Family Cabin finally arrived and it shaped up to become one of the best trips yet!
-This year the weather cooperated with lots of snow, a large crew on hand, lots of sleds, and lots of gas to burn.
+86. The long awaited Annual Winter Trip to the Sooley Family Cabin finally arrived and was shaping up to become one of the best trips yet!
+This year the weather cooperated with lots of snow, a large crew on hand, lots of sleds, and a ton of gas to burn.

-84. French was riding his 2005 RX-Warrior, I was on project Renegade, Adam on project Slammed Summit, and Sooley was riding the family Enticer II having wrote off his Mach1-700 at Mount Peyton in March 2005.
-He did take the opportunity to hit a lot of jumps on project Slammed Summit while Adam had a break!
+French was riding his 2005 RX-Warrior, I was on Project Renegade, Adam took his 2002 Skidoo Summit, and Sooley was riding the family Enticer II having wrote off his 1997 Skidoo Mach1 700 at Mount Peyton in March 2005.
+He did take the opportunity to hit a few jumps on Project Slammed Summit while Adam had a break!

 83.